feldera/feldera/docs/docs/demos/secops.md

 built using those vulnerable binaries, and to Kubernetes clusters running those vulnerable images.

-> We presume that vulnerabilities are transitive, as is often the
-> case.
-That is, if A is built using B, and B was built using C, and
-> C has a vulnerability, then we take A and B to have that
-> vulnerability too.
-DBSP has strong support for this kind of
-> recursive graph relationship.

 ## Schema

 Suppose each record in `pipeline` represents a run of the CI build